imagej/imagej.github.io/pages/SNT.md

   - **[Scripting](SNT:_Scripting "wikilink")** Details on how to use SNT as a scripting library

-{% capture title%}
- SNT Overview.
-A key feature of SNT is that *every* aspect of the program can be [scripted](SNT:_Scripting "wikilink") in any of Fiji's supported languages, or from Python through [pyimagej](https://github.com/imagej/pyimagej).
+{% capture title%}SNT Overview.
+A key feature of SNT is that *every* aspect of the program can be [scripted](SNT:_Scripting "wikilink") in any of Fiji's supported languages, or from Python through [pyimagej](https://github.com/imagej/pyimagej).{% endcapture %}
-{% endcapture %}
 {% include thumbnail src='/images/pages/SimpleNeuriteTracer2.png' title=title %}

 ## Features